 “Three government agencies have investigated and found no wrongdoing by anyone in the agency, including the secretary,” Ames said.
 She did not respond to an email asking which agencies found no wrongdoing.

-Auditors found nearly half of Stapleton’s travel over the first 18 months of the lease violated a policy that says state-owned vehicles can be used only for commuting distances of less than 30 miles (48 kilometers) and only if the employee is on call for a quick response to an emergency that threatens life or property.
+Auditors found nearly half of Stapleton’s travel over the first 18 months of the lease violated a policy that says state-owned vehicles can only be used for commuting distances of less than 30 miles (48 kilometers) and only if the employee is on call for a quick response to an emergency that threatens life or property.
 The audit could not conclude how the vehicle was used 25% of the time.

 The audit, completed earlier this year, found Stapleton improperly used the pickup truck to commute from Helena to Billings, where he said he “teleworked” part time, from January 2017 through June 2018.
 He had driven the truck just over 45,000 miles (72,417 kilometers) at that point.

 The audit findings were turned over to the Department of Justice, which forwarded them to Helena police in June.

 Helena police Officer Jayson Zander, who led the investigation, said Stapleton told him that while he doesn’t need to respond to emergencies, his job requires him to be available at all times.

 “He compared his job to that of the Governor or Attorney General,” Zander wrote in his findings.
 “He explained that if there was a call in Glendive for a report of election fraud, he would have to respond and could not tell them that they would have to wait until Monday.”

 Stapleton also acknowledged using the pickup to travel to medical appointments in Bozeman, Zander said in his report.
 It is a violation of government policy to use a state vehicle for personal travel.

 Helena’s city attorney, Thomas Jodoin, declined to file charges.
 He said in July that the one-year statute of limitations for filing a misdemeanor charge had expired.